Training Opportunities and Announcements

 Upcoming SART Trainings

-The Council on Domestic Violence and Sexual Assault (CDVSA) is hosting a Statewide Sexual Assault Response Team (SART) training.
+The Council on Domestic Violence and Sexual Assault (CDVSA) is hosting a Regional Sexual Assault Response Team (SART) training

-Who: The CDVSA invites members of active SAR Teams statewide to participate in this training.
-Eligibility includes those who may not have a full team in their community, but who respond to sexual assault reports and coordinate with teams in other communities to provide a full continuum of care to victims..
+Who: The CDVSA invites members of active SAR Teams from the communities of Fairbanks, Utqiagvik, Kotzebue, and Nome to participate in this training.
+Eligibility includes those who may not have a full team in their community, but who respond to sexual assault reports and coordinate with teams in other communities to provide a full continuum of care to victims.
 This includes advocates, law enforcement, nurses or other medical responders, and prosecutors.
-If an entity from your local SART team is not on the list, please feel free to forward this email on to them.

 Details about travel costs covered by CDVSA are in the registration.
-Please click on the link for more information about this training and to apply: https://cdvsa.eventsmart.com
+Please click on this link for more information about this training and to apply: https://cdvsa.eventsmart.com.

 Understanding Domestic Violence and Sexual Assault